chronoglass/arlo-arduino-sensor_board/README.md

 Serial communication apears to be working have bumped communication down between the duino and propeller board to 57600

-Serial connections:
-(if you havn't changed the transmission settings from per_robot file in .arlobot) arduino 0 (rx) -> Parallax activity board P6 arduino 1 (tx) -> parallax activity board P5 arduino Gnd -> parallax activity board Gnd
+Serial connections: (changed to use softwareserial library) (if you havn't changed the transmission settings from per_robot file in .arlobot) arduino 11 (rx) -> Parallax activity board P6 arduino 12 (tx) -> parallax activity board P5 arduino Gnd -> parallax activity board Gnd

 it's possible that the duino can't keep up with the parallax' requests.